 I have two sons, a husband and a poodle.
 I have a special interest in famous people who had/have poodles.
-Schopenhauer’s poodles were all called Atman (Sanskrit for ‘soul’) while Gertrude Stein had multiple Baskets.
-My other interests are wide-ranging and ever-changing, but the constants are probably:
+Schopenhauer’s poodles were all called Atman (Sanskrit for ‘soul’), while Gertrude Stein had multiple Baskets.

 trying to fathom why people behave the way they do, through the lenses of psychology, philosophy and belief (I studied Religion and Philosophy for my BA and MA);